tomplunkett/PatentClaw/readme.md

 PatentClaw asks a practical question:

-Can agentic AI help small law firms adopt the workflow discipline that insurers, clients, and professional-responsibility systems already expect?
+Can agentic AI help law firms adopt the workflow discipline that insurers, clients, and professional-responsibility systems already expect?

-The patent-law example is the starting point.
-The larger goal is a reusable framework for safer, more reliable small-firm legal practice.

 ## Disclaimer